-AIC

-Code Principle

-COMPOSITION, SUCCESSION AND EVALUATION

-Appointments to the board should be subject to a formal, rigorous, and transparent procedure, and an effective succession plan should be maintained.
-Both appointments and succession plans should be based on merit and objective criteria and, within this context, should promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.
+AIC Code Principle Compliance Statement AIC Code Principle Co COMP(J. OSITION, SUCCESSION AND EV Appointments to the board should be subject The Board has established a Nomination Committee, which leads the appointment process of new Directors as and when vacancies arise and as part L. Annual evaluation of the board should consider its composition, diversity and how effectively Tl· Cl· of to a formal, rigorous, and transparent procedure, and an effective succession plan should be maintained.
+Both appointments and succession plans should be based on merit and of the Directors' ongoing succession planning.
+The Board believes that diversity of experience and approach, including gender diversity, social and ethnic backgrounds, cognitive and personal strengths, amongst Board members is of great importance and the Nomination Committee and Board consider issues of Board balance and diversity when making new appointments. members work together to achieve objectives.
+Individual evaluation should demonstrate whether each director continues to contribute effectively.
+Th wh Co Ea th dis objective criteria and, within this context, should promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.

-The Board has established a Nomination Committee, which leads the appointment process of new Directors as and when vacancies arise and as part of the Directors' ongoing succession planning.

-The Board believes that diversity of experience and approach, including gender diversity, social and ethnic backgrounds, cognitive and personal strengths, amongst Board members is of great importance and the Nomination Committee and Board consider issues of Board balance and diversity when making new appointments.

 As a result of the Board evaluation held during the year, Directors acknowledge the need to have a continued focus on diversity when considering future appointments to the Board.
 The Board ensures that all appointments are made on merit and the Board is committed to ensuring that any Board vacancies are filled by the most qualified candidates and therefore no formal diversity policy is in place.

-K. The board and its committees should have a combination of skills, experience, and knowledge.
+Th ev re Di ca К. committees should have a combination of skills, the wide range of skills and experience that each Director brings to the Board. the wide range of skills and experience that each Director brings to the Board.
+The Board has approved a tenure policy, which encompasses the whole Board and Chair, to ensure that the Board continues to have the right balance of skills and experience.
+The Board recognises the value of regular refreshment of its composition and remains committed to ensuring that Directors have the right mix of skills and Th Ca AUDIT , RISK AND INTERNAL CONTRO L experience, and knowledge.
 Consideration should be given to the length of service of the board as a whole and membership regularly refreshed.
-The Directors' biographical details are set out on page 40.
-These demonstrate the wide range of skills and experience that each Director brings to the Board.

-The Board has approved a tenure policy, which encompasses the whole Board and Chair, to ensure that the Board continues to have the right balance of skills and experience.

-The Board recognises the value of regular refreshment of its composition and remains committed to ensuring that Directors have the right mix of skills and experience that are aligned with the strategic plans of the Company.
-The Board recognises the importance of Directors maintaining independence of character and judgement.
-However, the Directors believe that the value brought through continuity and experience of Directors with longer periods of service can be desirable in an investment company.

-Both the Nomination Committee and the Board regularly consider the composition of the Board and the succession plans for each Director.
-This has ensured that the Board's membership has included longer-serving directors with a balance of knowledge and experience.

-With an objective to deliver long-term and consistent returns to shareholders, it is important that the Board can maintain its long-term perspective, supported by a long corporate memory, but with the regular challenge provided by fresh thinking.
-The composition, skills and effectiveness of the Board are reviewed at least annually to ensure that the Board has the skills and experience necessary for the management of the Company, having regard to anticipated challenges and opportunities.

-AIC Code Principle

-Annual evaluation of the board should consider its composition, diversity and how effectively members work together to achieve objectives.
-Individual evaluation should demonstrate whether each director continues to contribute effectively.
+M. The board should establish formal and transparent policies and procedures to ensure the independence and effectiveness of external audit functions and satisfy itself on the integrity of financial and narrative statements.
+Ther pr & Th di by be Fu N. The board should present a fair, balanced, and understandable assessment of the company's Tł Fi ur 0. position and prospects.
+The board should establish procedures to manage risk, oversee the internal control framework, and determine the nature and extent of the principal risks the company Ri ba fo Th wl is willing to take in order to achieve its long-term strategic objectives.

+Compliance Statement